Are you looking for current and top-notch executive interview tips? Look no further! You have landed on the right page.

 11. Management / Leadership Style

 Interviewers look for a leadership style that is going to match the company’s atmosphere and mission.
-They want an executive who can deliver results and can back up their statements with hard, measurable examples.
-Ensure you are able to articulate your leadership style so the interviewers are able to see what kind of manager you are and how your experiences helped develop your vision for this career path.
+They want an executive who can deliver results and back up their statements with hard, measurable examples.
+Ensure you can articulate your leadership style so the interviewers can see what kind of manager you are and how your experiences helped develop your vision for this career path.

 According to Psychologist Kurt Lewin, there are three main styles of leadership: